weyoss/redis-smq/packages/redis-smq/docs/api/classes/Consumer.md

 > **new Consumer**(`enableMultiplexing?`): `Consumer`

-Creates a new Consumer instance.
+Creates a new Consumer instance with multiplexing configuration.

 #### Parameters